Issue

 Solution

-I just found this in the android documentation for TrafficStats#getUidRxBytes(int)
+I just found this in the android documentation for TrafficStats#getUidRxBytes(int).

 Starting in

-for all other UIDs for privacy reasons.
-To access historical network statistics belonging to other UIDs, useNetworkStatsManager
+Build.VERSION_CODES.Nthis will only report traffic statistics for the calling UID.
+It will returnUNSUPPORTEDfor all other UIDs for privacy reasons.
+To access historical network statistics belonging to other UIDs, useNetworkStatsManager.

 Answered By - Nathan F.